drhsqlite/fossil-mirror/www/backup.md

-The last change is tricky: we used `fossil sql` above to ensure that we’re using the same version of SQLite to write the encrypted backup DB as was used to maintain the repository, but unfortunately, we can’t get the built-in SQLite shell to write a backup into an empty database.
+The last change is tricky: we used `fossil sql` above to ensure that we’re using the same version of SQLite to write the encrypted backup DB as was used to maintain the repository.
+We must also do that on
-(As soon as it starts up, it goes looking for tables created by `fossil init` and fails with an error.)
-Therefore, we have to either run the restoration against a possibly-different version of SQLite and hope there are no incompatibilities, or we have to go out of our way to build a matching version of `sqlite3` before we can safely do the restoration.
+restoration:

-Keep in mind that Fossil often acts as a dogfooding project for SQLite, making use of the latest features, so it is quite likely that a given random `sqlite3` binary in your `PATH` will be unable to understand the file created by “`fossil sql .dump`”!
+Fossil serves as a dogfooding project for SQLite, often making use of the latest features, so it is quite likely that a given random `sqlite3` binary in your `PATH` will be unable to understand the file created by “`fossil sql .dump`”!
+The tricky bit is, you can’t just pipe the decrpted SQL dump into `fossil sql`, because on startup, Fossil normally goes looking for tables created by `fossil init`, and it won’t find them in a newly-created repo DB.
+We get around this by passing the `--no-repository` flag, which suppresses this behavior.
+Doing it this way saves you from needing to go and build a matching version of `sqlite3` just to restore the backup.

 [bu]:    /help?cmd=backup
 [grcp]:  https://www.grc.com/passwords.htm